holoviz-dev/pyctdev/background.md

 # Background

-What are the problems for pyviz projects, and what alternatives there might be for solving them?
+What are the problems for the types of projects we maintain, which are primarily those under the PyViz umbrella, and what alternatives there might be for solving them?

 PyViz projects are so far all pure python projects, though they often